sahsagar-google/oracle-toolkit/docs/user-guide.md

-You can apply Oracle Release Update (RU) or Patch Set Update (PSU) patches to both the Grid Infrastructure and Database homes by using the `apply-patch.sh` script of the toolkit.
+You can apply Oracle Release Update (RU) or Patch Set Update (PSU) patches to both the Grid Infrastructure and Database homes by using the `apply-patch.sh` script of the oracle-toolkit.

 By default, `install-oracle.sh` updates to the latest available patch.
 To apply a specific patch instead, use the `--no-patch` option in `install-oracle.sh`